Archive d’étiquettes pour : Lomé 5

 12. Mawuena Abotschi, Permanent Secretary in Lomé, Togo

-The names in bold make up the executive committee.
-Two international players are joining us for the last time this year:
+The names in bold are members of the executive board.
+Two international figures are joining for one last time this year:

 13. Emmanuel Ziehli, President of Radio Réveil, France